wpsharks/comet-cache-kb/tutorials/2015/94-watered-down-regex-syntax.md

 - `^` = beginning of the string
 - `$` = end of the string

+The following sections provide specific examples for each place within ZenCache that the syntax can be used.

 ---

 ## Where is Watered-Down Regex supported in ZenCache?